The Problems With Kitec

 Kitec was used in the early 2000’s as both potable (drinking, showers, toilets, etc.), and radiant heating applications (baseboard registers, in-floor, and staple-up hydronic heating).
 In 2005 KITEC/IPEX pipe production was halted due to a class-action lawsuit being filed.
 The court ordered KITEC/IPEX to finance over $125 million to pay for replacement in homes and buildings with Kitec failures.
 The claim filing deadline was Jan 9th, 2020

-The trade term for Kitec is PEX-AL-PEX, which indicates a 3 layer pipe.
-The outer and inner layers are made of PEX, and there’s a layer of aluminum sandwiched in between.
-Kitec is currently in production under different names/labels and is still used in some potable hydronic heating applications.
-Potable Kitec is typically red, blue, or orange – while Hydronic Heat Kitec is typically orange only.
+The trade term for Kitec is PEX-AL-PEX, which indicates the 3 layers in the pipe.
+The thin outer and inner layers are made of PEX, the middle layer is made of aluminum.
+Kitec is currently in production under different names/labels and is still used in some potable and hydronic heating applications.
+Potable Kitec is typically red, blue, or orange – while Kitec used in radiant heating is typically orange only.

 Builders embraced Kitec because the aluminum layer made the pipe appear to be indestructible.
 It could also be bent into a shape that would hold throughout the install process.
 Kitec was and is sold under a number of brand names including: Ambio Comfort, Aqua, IPEX, KERR Controls, Kitec, Plomberie Amelioree, Plumb Better, WarmRite and XPA.